-This semiprecious gemstone cabochon material known as Ocean Jasper is a variety of chalcedony found in a silicified rhyolite flow from off the northwest coast of Madagascar.
+This semiprecious gemstone cabochon material known as Ocean Jasper is a variety of chalcedony found in a silicified rhyolite flow.
 The mining area stretches for about 120 miles on the remote and rugged western coastline, on the northernmost part of this island nation.

 Ocean Jasper was first written about in 1922 and then the location was actually lost for almost 80 years!
 It hit the Tucson Gem Show in 2000 and quickly became famous.